Nuestra Señora de Atocha: Sinking

-The Spaniards undertook salvage operations for several years with the use of Indian slaves, and recovered nearly half of the registered part of its cargo from the holds of Santa Margarita.
-The principal method used for the recovery of this cargo was a large brass diving bell with a glass window on one side: a slave would ride to the bottom, recover an item, and return to the surface by being hauled up by the men on deck.
-It was often lethal, but more or less effective.
-Dead slaves were recorded as a business expense by the captains of salvage ships.
+The Spaniards undertook salvage operations for several years with the use of slaves, and recovered nearly half of the registered part of its cargo from the holds of Santa Margarita.
+The principal method used for the recovery of this cargo was a large brass diving bell with a glass window on one side: a slave would be forced to ride to the bottom, recover an item, and return to the surface by being hauled up by the men on deck.
+It was often lethal; dead slaves were actually recorded as a business expense by the captains of salvage ships.

 The loss of the 1622 fleet was a severe blow to Spanish commercial interests, forcing the crown to borrow more to finance its role in the ongoing Thirty Years' War and to sell several galleons to raise funds.
 The Spanish worked diligently and were able to salvage most of the Santa Margarita over the next ten years.
 However, in 60 years of searching, the Spanish never located the Atocha.